deepeshrv/gitSession1/readme.txt

-New line inserted
-This is a sample line
+This is a new sample line